eclipse-archived/ceylon-ide-eclipse/README.md

 If you want to have an up-to-date version of the Ceylon IDE based on the lastest code of all Ceylon projects, this is the recommended method.

-1. Make sure that you are using Java 7 by running `javac -version`.
+1. Make sure that you are using Java 7 or 8 by running `javac -version`.

 2. Make sure that `ant` (latest version) and `maven` (version from 3.0.5 to 3.2.1) can be run on the command line.